Duongmai127/Duongmai127/README.md

 ---

 ### ⚡ Fun facts
-- Our team won 3rd place on the Emory Summer Datathon 2024:) This year, I'm excited to join the Datathon 2025 edition
+- Our team won 3rd place on the [Emory Health AI Bias Datathon 2024](https://datathon.org/):) This year, I'm excited to join the Datathon again!
-- I flew all the way from Tampa, Fl to Nashville, TN to join the Vanderbilt AI Summer School 2025
+- I flew all the way from Tampa, FL to Nashville, TN to join the [Vanderbilt AI Summer School 2025](https://www.vanderbilt.edu/valiant/ai-summer-school-2025/)
-- I am a fan of Omniscient Reader Viewpoint, the novel, ~~Live Action~~
+- I am a fan of Omniscient Reader Viewpoint (ORV), the novel, ~~Live Action~~

 ---